-D10 Does an open admission policy, if reported, apply to transfer students? Х D11 Describe additional requirements for transfer admission, if a applicable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 124 Credits Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 124 Credits D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 45 D17 Describe other transfer credit policies: D18 D18-D22: Military Service Transfer Credit Polic Does your institution accept the following military/veteran transfer. ansfer credits: D18 Does your institution accept the following military/veteran tra ansfer credits: Yes No D18 Does your institution accept the following military/veteran transfer and Council on Education (ACE) College Level Examination Program (CLEP) Yes X X No D18 Does your institution accept the following military/veteran transfer and the control of the cont Yes No Does your institution accept the following military/veteran transformation Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Yes X X No Unit Type Does your institution accept the following military/veteran transfer and Council on Education (ACE) College Level Examination Program (CLEP) Yes X X X Does your institution accept the following military/veteran transferred based on military education (ACE) American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the Yes X X X X Number Unit Type D19 Does your institution accept the following military/veteran transferred based on military education (ACE) American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the Yes X X X Number Unit Type Credits D19 Does your institution accept the following military/veteran transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Yes X X X X Number 45 Unit Type Credits Unit Type D19 Does your institution accept the following military/veteran transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Yes X X X Number 45 Number Unit Type Credits Unit Type Credits D19 Does your institution accept the following military/veteran transferred Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Are the military/veteran credit transfer policies published on your Yes X X X Number 45 Number 9 Yes X Unit Type Credits Unit Type Credits
+D10 Does an open admission policy, if reported, apply to transfer students? Х D11 11 Describe additional requirements for transfer admission, if applicable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: - Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 124 Credits Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 124 Credits D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 45 D17 7 Describe other transfer credit policies: D18 D18-D22: Military Service Transfer Credit Polic Does your institution accept the following military/veteran tr ansfer credits: American Council on Education (ACE) Yes X No College Level Examination Program (CLEP) X DANTES Subject Standardized Tests (DSST) X D19 Maximum number of credits or courses that may be Number Unit Type D13 transferred based on military education evaluated by the American Council on Education (ACE): 45 Credits Number Unit Type D20 Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): 9 Credits Yes No D21 Are the military/veteran credit transfer policies published on your website? Х If yes, please provide the URL where the policy can be loca https://admissions.oregonstate.edu/credit